TERMS AND CONDITIONS

 (iv) use of the Website.

 (a) These Terms and Conditions are governed by the laws of New South Wales.
 You and Documentary Australia submit to the non-exclusive jurisdiction of courts exercising jurisdictions there in connection with matters concerning these Terms and Conditions.

 (b) The covenants, conditions and provisions of these Terms and Conditions which are intended or capable of having effect after termination (including provisions related to warranties, indemnities, liability, licences and intellectual property) must remain in full force and effect following any termination of these Terms and Conditions.

-(c) These Terms and Conditions set out the entire agreement between Documentary Australia and You with respect to its subject matter and supersedes all prior agreements and understandings in connection with it.
+(c) These Terms and Conditions (and, for Filmmakers, any Documentary Australia Grant Undertaking and these Terms and Conditions) set out the entire agreement between Documentary Australia and You with respect to its subject matter and supersedes all prior agreements and understandings in connection with it.

 (d) If any provision of these Terms and Conditions is held to be invalid, then such provision (to the extent that it is invalid) is severed from these Terms and Conditions and the remainder will not be affected.